 TechTown: business incubator offering a variety of support services including: office space, lab space, training, and business consulting support.

 The Starting Block: incubator focused on food based companies, providing kitchen space, meat and other food processing, and business consulting.

-Venture Upstart Program: administered by the Michigan Venture Capital Association to provide opportunities to develop talent in the state, including CEO attraction, Entrepreneur in Residence, Venture Fellows program.
+Venture Fellows and ExeConnect program: administered by the Michigan Venture Capital Association to provide opportunities to develop talent in the state, including CEO attraction, Entrepreneur in Residence, Venture Fellows program.